stackblogger/bitnet.js/Readme.md

 # BitNet.js

-BitNet.js is the unofficial Node.js implementation of Microsoft's [BitNet](https://github.com/microsoft/BitNet) project.
+BitNet.js is the Node.js implementation of Microsoft's [BitNet](https://github.com/microsoft/BitNet) project.
 This repository facilitates real-time interaction between a Node.js frontend and the BitNet Python model using **Socket.IO**.
 The app allows users to send queries to the BitNet LLM (Large Language Model) and receive responses line by line via a web interface.

 ## Working Example